Christian Student Fellowship

 Pioneer Bible’s worldwide is now a team of 573 working among 100.3 million people speaking 106 languages in 27 countries!
 Visit the PBT website at: pioneerbible.org

 Specifically, Jeff and Laura Wilhoit have news that the long process of translation for the Toma people has resulted in an accepted translation of the New Testament!
-Jeff will be heading back to Africa to help work on an audio recording of the NT in early 2022.
+Jeff completed a trip to Africa to help work on an audio recording of the NT in early 2022.
 PBT is also working on publishing 20+ books of the Toma Bible electronically by the end of this year, bringing the total number of published books to over 40.

 - Pray for all the people who will have the opportunity to hear and read the New Testament in their own heart language and be transformed by doing so.